- In Action

 Ministry of Natural Resources and Environment, Level 1 - 4, Podium 2 & 3, Wisma Sumber Asli, No.25, Persiaran Perdana, Precinct 4, Federal Government Administrative Centre, 62574 Putrajaya, Malaysia http://www.doe.gov.my/

-A National Contingency Plan to combat oil spills in the Strait of Malacca was initially produced in 1975.
-The plan was subsequently updated in 1989 and 2000 to extend its coverage to include the East Coast, Sabah and Sarawak.
-It has gone through a number of iterations since, the most recent being in 2014.
+A National Oil Spill Contingency Plan (NOSCP) to combat oil spills in the Straits of Malacca was initially produced in 1975.
+The plan was subsequently updated in 1989 and 2000 to extend its coverage to include the East Coast of Peninsular Malaysia and Borneo (Sabah, Sarawak and Federal Territory of Labuan).
+It has gone through a number of iterations since, the most recent being in 2021.

-The Department of Environment (DoE) has overall responsibility for oil spill response with the major operating role falling to the Marine Department of the Ministry of Transport.
-In the event of a major oil spill, coordination is carried out by the National Oil Spill Control Committee (NOSCC).
+The Department of Environment (DoE), Ministry of Environment and Water has overall responsibility for oil spill response, with the major operating role falling to the Marine Department of the Ministry of Transport.
+In the event of an oil spill that has spread beyond the boundaries of neighbouring countries or one that occurs in Malaysia’s Exclusive Economic Zone (EEZ), coordination is carried out by the National Operation Committee (NOC) of the NOSCP.
 This is chaired by the Director General of the DoE and comprises representatives of various other government agencies and the petroleum industry.
 The Ministry of Foreign Affairs would be involved if assistance was required from another country.

-If the spill is small, a local contingency plan (Tier 1) is activated and cleanup operations are carried out by the operators of the relevant port, terminal or depot.
+If the spill occurs within (or is caused by) local facilities, such as ports, terminals, oil handling depots and oil exploration platforms, a local contingency plan (Tier 1) is activated, and cleanup operations are carried out by the operators of the facilities.
 The operation is monitored closely by the DoE.
-Should the spill extend to areas outside port limits or beyond local capability, a Tier 2 Area Response, led by a State Oil Spill Control Committee, is put into place.
-Beach cleanup operations are organised in conjunction with the local authorities.
-The National Plan also takes into account the role of local experts from various academic disciplines.
+Should the spill be beyond local capabilities or scope, a Tier 2 Response, led by a State Operation Committee (SOC), is put into place.
+Beach clean-up operations are organised in conjunction with the local authorities.
+The NOSCP also takes into account the role of local experts from various academic disciplines.

 The physical removal of oil is the preferred response.
 Dispersants, approved by the DoE, may be used in accordance with guidelines published in 2016 (Guidelines on the use of oil spill dispersant in Malaysia.)